vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 The Kafka sink also currently sends the binary size, but it looks like the estimated JSON bytesize is easily accessible at the point of emitting, so would not need too much of a change.

-To ensure that the correct metric is sent in a typesafe manner, we will wrap the estimated JSON size in a
+To ensure that the correct metric is sent in a type-safe manner, we will wrap the estimated JSON size in a
 newtype:

 ```rust